Skateside/pocket-grimoire/README.md

 ![A QR code that will link to the "Trouble Brewing" script](https://raw.githubusercontent.com/Skateside/pocket-grimoire/main/assets/img/docs/qr-code.jpg)

+> [!NOTE]
-> :information_source: Notice how the background fully obscures the grimoire instead of blurring it?
+> Notice how the background fully obscures the grimoire instead of blurring it?
 If the background is blurred then the screen should only be seen by the Story Teller, but if the grimoire is fully hidden by the background then the screen can be shown to the players.

 As your players are familiarising themselves with the script, you can close that screen and tap the "Select Characters" button to select the characters .
 The characters can be selected manually or you can tap the "Highlight random" button to randomly select the tokens for you.